Adversarial Purification by Consistency-aware Latent Space Optimization on Data Manifolds: Experiments

 \subsection{Comparison on Benchmark Datasets}

-We compare \mymethod~with the state-of-the-art adversarial training and purification methods against both $\ell_{\infty}$ and $\ell_{2}$ threat models, as shown in Tab. \ref{tab: comparison_on_cifar}, \ref{tab: comparison_on_imagenet}, \ref{tab: comparison_on_bpda} and \ref{tab: CMAP_aug}.
+We compare \mymethod~with the state-of-the-art adversarial training and purification methods against both $\ell_{\infty}$ and $\ell_{2}$ threat models, as shown in Tab. \ref{tab: comparison_on_cifar}, \ref{tab: comparison_on_imagenet}, \ref{tab: comparison_on_bpda}, \ref{tab: CMAP_aug} and \ref{tab: comparison_restore}.

 \textbf{Results on CIFAR-10.} Tab. \ref{tab: comparison_on_cifar} reports the defense performance against PGD+EOT and AutoAttack under $\ell_{\infty}$ ($\epsilon=8/255$) and $\ell_{2}$ ($\epsilon=0.5$) norm constraints on CIFAR-10, over two WideResNet classifiers \cite{Zagoruyko2016WRN}.
-Our proposed \mymethod~demonstrates significant improvements over the latest adversarial training and purification methods against $\ell_{\infty}$ attacks, while maintaining comparable performance on $\ell_{2}$ attacks and clean samples.
-In particular, \mymethod~surpasses other purification methods by $18.73\%$ against PGD+EOT attack, and achieves improvements ranging from $8.27\%$ to $9.66\%$ on WideResNet-28-10 and WideResNet-70-16, for AutoAttack.
+Our \mymethod~demonstrates significant improvements over the latest adversarial training and purification methods against $\ell_{\infty}$ attacks, while maintaining comparable performance on $\ell_{2}$ attacks and clean samples. {Particularly, \mymethod~surpasses other baselines by $18.73\%$ against PGD+EOT attack, and achieves improvements ranging from $6.54\%$ to $7.83\%$ on WideResNet-28-10 and WideResNet-70-16 for AutoAttack.
+We also include a comparison with blind image restoration techniques in Tab. \ref{tab: comparison_restore}.
+Although DiffBIR yields high standard accuracy ($94.20\%$ on CIFAR-10), its robust accuracy against PGD+EOT is very low ($23.44\%$), confirming that methods designed for natural image restoration often fail to remove adversarial noises effectively \cite{zhou2023eliminating, kostin2025robust}.}

-Tab. \ref{tab: comparison_on_bpda} shows the results of our \mymethod~against BPDA+EOT attack.
-Although our method performs slightly worse than GNSP \cite{lee2023robust}, this could be due to GNSP's use of an 8-step ``Diffusion-Denoising'' process, where each step fully applies DiffPure \cite{nie2022diffusion}.
-Notably, our \mymethod~is also able to incorporate the DiffPure operation by purifying the test sample prior to applying our approach.
-From Tab. \ref{tab: CMAP_aug}, DiffPure further enhances the robustness of our \mymethod~against AutoAttack-$\ell_2$ and BPDA+EOT.
-In addition, while adversarial training outperforms adversarial purification in some cases, it exhibits a significant decline in robustness against unseen attacks \cite{nie2022diffusion}.
+Tab. \ref{tab: comparison_on_bpda} shows the results of our \mymethod~against BPDA+EOT attack. {While \mymethod~achieves slightly inferior performance than strong recent baselines like GNSP \cite{lee2023robust} and FreqPure \cite{pei2025diffusion}, its robustness can be further enhanced by integrating a diffusion-based pre-purification step (\eg, DiffPure).
+As shown in Tab. \ref{tab: CMAP_aug}, this combined approach significantly boosts the defense of \mymethod~against both AutoAttack-$\ell_2$ and BPDA+EOT, indicating that the performance gap can be effectively narrowed.
+Moreover, on more complex datasets such as ImageNet under BPDA attack, our method demonstrates superior robust accuracy (see Tab. \ref{tab: comparison_on_bpda}). } In addition, while adversarial training outperforms adversarial purification in some cases, it exhibits a significant decline in robustness against unseen attacks \cite{nie2022diffusion}.

 \textbf{Results on ImageNet-100.} As shown in Tab. \ref{tab: comparison_on_imagenet} and \ref{tab: comparison_on_bpda}, our \mymethod~consistently outperforms state-of-the-art purification methods in both robust accuracy and standard accuracy on ImageNet-100 under $\ell_{\infty}$ ($\epsilon=4/255$) and $\ell_{2}$ ($\epsilon=0.5$) attacks.
 In particular, \mymethod~achieves absolute improvements in robust accuracy ranging from $6.47\%$ to $8.79\%$ for PGD+EOT attacks, from $0.62\%$ to $3.74\%$ for PGD-$\ell_{2}$+EOT and $0.79\%$ for BPDA+EOT across different classifiers.
 Moreover, the standard accuracy also increases by $1.15\%$ to $2.01\%$.